Gaffney-Labs/prayerbits/README.md

   * **Accessibility**
     * **Different beeps for different prayers, for the blind (improve differentiation)**
     * Vibration and **LED for the deaf orants** (use RGB LED)
     * Input for quadraplegics
-  * Scrolling prayer text
-  * Prayer counter (x/10, y/5) or x, y
-    * Due to space limitations, requires implementing scrolling text first
+  * Multiple chaplets
+    * Chaplet of Divine Mercy
+    * Support for a generic format and sort of programmer
+  * Desktop/web connectivity and dashboard
+  * Hardware Improvements
+    * Rotary encoder, with "Amen" button when pressed and option to accept swipes as increment/decrement (for aesthetic simplicity)
+    * Power switch, battery charging, automatic shut-off / sleep (should use just microcontroller if have a sleep mode)
+    * State preservation, settings, and statistics (requires some form of memory)
      * Settings
       * Starting prayer
-    * Final prayer
+      * Final prayer(s)
       * Translations
-  * Multiple chaplets
-    * Chaplet of Divine Mercy
-    * Support for a generic format
-  * Rotary encoder, with "Amen" button
-  * Ending prayers
-  * Power switch, automatic shut-off, and state preservation
+      * Scrolling prayer text
+      * Prayer counter none, (x/10, y/5) or x, y
-  * Verses
+     * Verses and meditations (requires larger LCD)
+     * Recordings and recitation of recordings (requires microphone and memory)
+     * USB connectivity (largely pointless unless have memory or massive library of options at start)
-  * Accessories, 3d-printable case, etc.
+     * Accessories, 3d-printable cases, etc.

 # Components
 The project can be built with parts included in most Arduino starter kits.